ghc-proposals/ghc-proposals/proposals/0000-severe-warnings.rst

 * The motivation for ``-Werror=missing-fields`` follows by duality – instances are just records for implicitly passed parameters, in a way.

+* Making these things errors is a deviation from the Haskell Report, and now some Haskell2010 programs will no longer compile out of the box.
+  We nevertheless propose to make that change even with ``-XHaskell2010`` (i.e. don’t introduce a language extension ``NoMissingFieldsOrMethods`` for this behavior).
+One reason is given by Oleg:

+  > not having ``-Wsevere=missing-methods`` by default essentially prevents any (true) breakage assessment of adding new, non-defaulted members to
+  > existing type-classes.

+  Users who want to continue using idioms involving undefined fields and methods will be told by the error message that they can use
+  ``-Wno-missing-methods`` to get that back.
+Also, any Haskell2010 program that continues to compile has its semantics unchanged, it “just” means that GHC by default rejects some Haskel2010 programs.

+  This is a deviation from the usual “deviations from the report must be guarded by language extension flags“ rule, so extra committee scrutiny is advised.

-* From the need to have *some* warnings being errors by default follows the need for the suitable infrastructure, hence the ``-Wsevere`` warning group.
+* From the need to have *some* warnings being errors by default it follows that it’s helpful to give them a name, for conceptualization.
+  Hence we introduce the ``-Wsevere`` warning group (like ``-Wdefault``).
+This implies that ``-Wwarn=severe`` can be used to demote them to mere warnings, ``-Wno-severe`` to turn them off, and ``-Werror=severe`` to get back to the default state.

-* Given that we have custom warning categories (``x-foo``, `#541 <https://github.com/ghc-proposals/ghc-proposals/pull/541>`_), we anticipate that users of custom warning categories will want a way to add “their” warning group to ``-Wsevere`` as well.
+* Given that we have custom warning categories (``x-foo``, `#541 <https://github.com/ghc-proposals/ghc-proposals/pull/541>`_), we anticipate that users of custom warning categories will want a way to add “their” warning category to the ``-Wsevere`` group as well.

   Because there is no registry of custom categories, we let the prefix indicate the group.
 The prefix ``x-`` indicates a custom warning in ``-Wdefault``.
   This proposal allows the prefix ``xs-`` to indicate that this group should be part of the severe group.